Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Online conflict-free colorings

 First, since~$q$ is not contained in~$I_{i-1}=[-i+1, i-1]$, and~$I_{i-1}$ contains all intervals with lower index,~$q$ is not contained in $I_\ell$ for $\ell < i$.
 Moreover, since~$q$ is contained in~$I_i=[-i, i]$ and~$I_i$ is contained in any higher indexed interval,~$q$ is also contained in those.
 Since we are at time~$j$, only intervals~$I_1,\ldots, I_j$ are present.
 Thus, at time~$j$, the point~$q$ is indeed contained in exactly the intervals of~$S'$, which concludes the proof. \end{proof}

 Notice that the intervals in the lower-bound construction are \emph{nested}, that is, any two intervals are either disjoint or one contains the other.
 We show that for inputs restricted to such nested intervals a simple greedy algorithm requires only $\lfloor\log_2 n\rfloor +1$ colors.
+For the case where all nested intervals cover a specific point, Abam~\etal~\cite{Abam2014} provided an algorithm that uses $O(\log n)$ colors.

-Labels the colors as $0,1,2,3,\ldots$ in the order in which they are introduced.
+We label the colors as $0,1,2,3,\ldots$ in the order in which they are introduced.
 For each newly inserted interval, the greedy algorithm gives it the dummy color~$0$ if it is contained in another interval; otherwise, it gets the smallest color~$c \geq 1$ that keeps the coloring conflict-free.
 Next we prove that this greedy algorithm with a dummy color is optimal on nested intervals.

-\begin{theorem} The greedy algorithm with a dummy color uses at most~$\lfloor\log_2 n\rfloor +1$ colors on nested instances. \end{theorem} \begin{proof} We prove the following statement: the algorithm uses color $i\geq 1$ only on intervals that cover at least~$2^{i-1}-1$ other intervals.
-If this holds, then the algorithm indeed uses at most~$\lfloor\log_2 n\rfloor +1$ colors.
+\begin{theorem} The greedy algorithm with a dummy color uses at most~$\lfloor\log_2 n\rfloor +1$ colors on nested instances. \end{theorem} \begin{proof} We prove the following statement: \begin{quotation} For any ordered set $S$ of $n$ nested intervals and for any color $i\geq 1$ the following holds: if the greedy algorithm assigns color~$i$ to an interval $I\in S$, then $I$ contains least~$2^{i-1}-1$ other intervals from~$S$. \end{quotation} If this statement holds, then the algorithm indeed uses at most~$\lfloor\log_2 n\rfloor +1$ colors.
+We prove the statement by induction on the number~$n$ of intervals.

+The case $n=1$ is obvious, so now consider the case $n>1$ and assume the statement holds on any instance of less than $n$ intervals.
+For any $1\leq j\leq n$, define $S_j := \{I_1,\ldots,I_j\}$ to be the first $j$ intervals in $S$.
+Let $i$ be the color of~$I_n$, the last interval inserted.
+Let~$S(I_n)\subseteq S_{n-1}$ be the set of intervals contained in~$I_n$.
+We can assume without loss of generality that~$S(I_n)$ does not contain any interval~$I_j$ using color~$i$ or higher otherwise we can apply the induction hypothesis to~$S_j$.